mtrebi/thread-pool/README.md

 auto identifier ( argument-declarations... ) -> return_type
  ```

-Why to sintaxes?
+Why to syntaxes?
 Well, imagine that you have a function that has a return type that depends on the input parameters of the function.
 Using the first syntax you can't declare that function without getting a compiler error since you  would be using a variable in the return type that has not been declared yet (because the return type declaration goes before the parameters type declaration).

-Using the second syntax you can declare the function to have return type **auto** then, using the -> you can declare the return type depending on the arguments of the functions that have been delcared previously.
+Using the second syntax you can declare the function to have return type **auto** then, using the -> you can declare the return type depending on the arguments of the functions that have been declared previously.

 Now, let's inspect the parameters of the submit function.
 When the type of a parameter is declared as **T&&** for some deducted type T that parameter is a **universal reference**.
 This term was coined by [Scott Meyers](https://isocpp.org/blog/2012/11/universal-references-in-c11-scott-meyers) because **T&&** can also mean r-value reference.
 However, in the context of type deduction, it means that it can be bound to both l-values and r-values, unlike l-value references that can only be bound to non-const objects (they bind only to modifiable lvalues) and r-value references (they bind only to rvalues).

 The return type of the function is of type **std::future<T>**.
 A std::future is a special type that provides a mechanism to access the result of asynchronous operations, in our case, the result of executing a specific function.
 This makes sense with what we said earlier.

 Finally, the template type of std::future is **decltype(f(args...))**.
-Decltype is a special C++ keywoard that inspects the declared type of an entity or the type and value category of an expression.
+Decltype is a special C++ keyword that inspects the declared type of an entity or the type and value category of an expression.
 In our case, we want to know the return type of the function _f_, so we give decltype our generic function _f_ and the parameter pack _args_.

 #### Function body